scottslowe/lowescott.github.io/_posts/2007-11-27-some-notes-on-solaris-ad-integration.md

 So, without further ado, here are the notes I collected in no particular order:

-* The Blastwave Samba package does _not_ create it's own `smb.conf` file in `/opt/csw/etc/samba`.
+* The Blastwave Samba package does _not_ create its own `smb.conf` file in `/opt/csw/etc/samba`.
 This is correctly pointed out in the latest integration instructions, but I wanted to mention it again here.
 You'll need to manually create the `/opt/csw/etc/samba/smb.conf` file before attempting to join the Solaris server to Active Directory via the `net ads join` command.

 * The defaultServerList portion of the `ldapclient manual` command only supports IP addresses.
 The LDAP client service kept going into maintenance mode when using hostnames.
 On a hunch, I substituted IP addresses for hostnames, and it worked.
 Go figure.